 Other candidates have been coaxing voters into their tents with lavish buffets and pledges ranging from lifting a ban on the sale of alcohol to bringing laws into line with Islam.

-Tech savvy youth groups armed with smart phones and access to social networks have been organising their own campaigns.
+Youth groups armed with smart phones and access to social networks have been organizing their own campaigns.

-"We need to move on and I think people are seeing that and are moving toward that," said blogger Jassim al-Qamis, member of a team organising liberal ex-MP Aseel al-Awadhi's campaign.
+"We need to move on and I think people are seeing that and are moving towards that," said blogger Jassim al-Qamis, member of a team organizing liberal ex-MP Aseel al-Awadhi's campaign.